deepaktg07/Task-Management-App/README.md

-# Task-Management-App

-Setup instruction
 Step 1: Install dependencies

   Go to /backend directory for backend setup and run npm install

   Go to /frontend directory for frontend setup and run npm install

 Step 2: Configure the MongoDB connection url Go to the backend directory and create .env file and put your MongoDB connection URL as follows MONGODB_PATH=your-mongodb-connection-url